syndicate-ss14/docs/docs/maintainers/bylaws/bylaws-draft.md

 * A promise that contributions will be the highest quality they can produce.
 * A promise that a maintainer will not involve themselves in the happenings of another microcosm or community they are not a part of, especially in the case of admin rulings or admin decisions when it is unrelated to game design.

-Maintainers are ultimately responsible for the website, repo, and any other projects that may be created under the Macrocosm project.
+Maintainers are ultimately responsible for the website, repository, and any other projects that may be created under the Macrocosm project.

 # Purpose